-As a freelancer, I quite used to working at home.
+As a freelancer, I quite used to working at home in hertfordshire.
 Indeed, that’s where I’m mostly to be found when I’m not pacing up and down in search of inspiration or tapping away in my corner of the Create + Deploy studio.
 Of course, since the advent of the new C-word locked us all down what I used to think of as freedom feels a lot like captivity

 Mind you, my pacing up and down is a bit limited now.
 Not only because my kitchen (cage) is only a few paces long – but also because it’s driving my wife (who of course is also working at home) up the wall (She can only go round the bend as part of her legitimate once-daily exercise).
 And when I’m faced with a stubbornly blank page, I’ve found my improvised alternatives to my habitual ‘walk round the writer’s block’ – such as foot-tapping to BBC 6 Music and table-top percussion solos with biros – are also seriously unpopular.

 lack of structure to your day – and no boss to breathe down your neck – can make it hard to get started or to get anything finished